RommelTJ/docker_and_kubernetes_notes/complete_guide/s17-https-setup-with-kubernetes/01_HttpsSetupWithKubernetes.md

 If you have deployed your issuer and certificate manifests to GCP and you are getting No Resources Found when running `kubectl get certificates`, then continue on to the next lecture to create and deploy the Ingress manifest.
 Deploying the updated Ingress should trigger the certificate to be issued.

+## Verifying the Certificate

+You can verify from the Google Cloud Console by typing `kubectl get certificates` or `kubectl describe certificates`.